Skip to main content

 • Keep working on unconfirmed services

 If you can’t find an itinerary, check the proposal status.
-The itinerary is only created once the proposal reaches a confirmation status (Confirmed, Part Confirmed, Accepted, or Itinerary Ready).
+The itinerary is only created once the proposal reaches a confirmation status (Confirmed or Part Confirmed).

 Finding Itineraries